 Asad is a Melbourne based lawyer and finance professional with more than 20 years of experience as an adviser to some of the world’s largest banks, investment and infrastructure funds in South East Asia and the Middle East.
 He is a leading Islamic finance advisor and has advised on more than $1 billion of successfully implemented Australian Islamic finance transactions.

-He is currently a Director in the international advisory firm, Deloitte in their Financial Services and Investment group and also served as a Special Counsel in the firm’s legal practice, Deloitte Lawyers.
+He was a Director at Deloitte in their Financial Services and Investment group, and also served as a Special Counsel in the firm’s legal practice, Deloitte Lawyers.
 He has held senior appointments with the Islamic bank, Kuwait Finance House and Australian top tier law firm, King and Wood Mallesons.

 He co-founded Amanah Islamic Finance, a home finance provider with committed finance of more than $100 million which provides Islamic financial solutions across Australia.

 Ameera Ismail is a Brisbane-based lawyer with experience in administrative and criminal law.
 She has a track record of emerging leadership, and in 2020, spent three months as a visiting professional in the appeals chamber of the International Criminal Court, The Hague.

 In 2016, she participated in the youth development program on the STS Young Endeavour, sailing from Esperance to Adelaide.
 She is passionate about the intersection between human rights and the law, and has volunteered at organisations such as Muslim Legal Network (Victoria), Prisoners Legal Service, LawRight, Disability Law Queensland, and the Queensland Council for Civil Liberties.